 - ALL kilometres travelled by qualified vehicles, including off-road travel, on the IFTA fuel type schedule.

 Fuel: Your licensed vehicles with IFTA credentials, including those with farm plates, can use only clear fuel.
 Marked fuel is not permitted.

 Yes, you may apply for annual renewals, view your IFTA account, and file quarterly returns, using the Tax and Revenue Administration Client Self-service (TRACS).
 Depending on the access you have been assigned, more functions are also available.
 For more information or to register, visit TRACS.

 What if I am registered under IFTA and travel only in Alberta or have no travel during a calendar quarter?

 An IFTA return must be filed for each calendar quarter even if the carrier traveled only in Alberta or the IFTA registered vehicles were not used during the calendar quarter.
 If travel was only in Alberta, report only the kilometers traveled and litres consumed in Alberta.

-Do I have to register under Alberta Infrastructure and Transportation's Prorate before I can register for IFTA membership?
+Do I have to register under Alberta Transportation's Prorate before I can register for IFTA membership?